 Through a variety of individual courses and sequential programs, the Chemistry Department provides the opportunity for students to explore the nature and significance of chemistry while learning the fundamental concepts of the discipline.
 All of our foundational courses provide a base for further study as well as concentration in the subspecialties – organic, physical, inorganic, materials science, and biochemistry.

 All students begin the major with any one of the department’s three gateway, fall semester-only classes.
-The Chemistry Department faculty determines which course is the correct match for each student using a combination of a required Placement Survey followed by a consultation meeting.
+The Chemistry Department faculty determines which course is the correct match for each student using a required Placement Survey.
 All students are advised to initially enroll in 153(F) Concepts of Chemistry, which is the gateway course taken by most first year students.
 Following the Placement Survey, the Department will adjust some students’ enrollment into either CHEM 151(F) Introductory Chemistry or 155(F) Principles of Modern Chemistry.
 Each of the gateway courses includes a 4-hour weekly laboratory section.

 CHEM 151 provides an introduction to chemistry, and is designed for students who have had little or no high school chemistry.
 CHEM 153 broadens and deepens the foundation in chemistry of students who have typically had one year of high school chemistry.
 Most students begin study of chemistry at Williams with this course.
 CHEM 155 is designed for students with strong preparation in secondary school chemistry, including laboratory experience, such as provided by an Advanced Placement chemistry course (or equivalent) with a corresponding score of 5 on the AP Chemistry Exam (or a 7 on the IB Exam, or equivalent).
 All students seeking to enroll in CHEM 151, 153, or 155 are required to: a) take the Chemistry Placement Survey online, and b) to meet one-on-one with a chemistry faculty member for a follow up consultation.